zachagreenberg/Cardiovascular_Disease/README.md

 ## Overview

 Coronary Heart Disease, also grimly known as the 'silent killer', is the number one leading cause of death among Americans.
 This project explores the potential risk factors for CHD.
-With this knowledge, hoepfully preventative actions can be taken.
+With this knowledge, hopefully preventative actions can be taken to decrease any risk.
 The findings come from patient data in a longterm cardiovascular health study.

 ## Business Problem

 CHD is a costly disease.
 It not only costs the US billions of dollars annually, it costs many families their loved ones.
 We are seeking to identify the top risk factors for CHD to promote awareness and aid in the recognition of specific populations at risk.
-This will encourage intervention efforts so that we may improve overall patient health and lower healthcare costs down the line.
+This will identify individuals to encourage intervention efforts so that we may improve overall patient health and lower healthcare costs down the line.

 ## Data

-The data comes from a longterm cardiovascular health study in Framingham, Massachusetts.
+The data comes from a [longterm cardiovascular health study](https://www.kaggle.com/amanajmera1/framingham-heart-study-dataset) in Framingham, Massachusetts.
 Patients have provided some medical information in the form of variables that are believed to contribute to the onset of CHD.
 This data is publicly available on Kaggle.
 The following variables are included:

 • Sex: male or female("M" or "F")
 • Age: Age of the patient